maggiematx/CS50p/README.md

-The folder contains my solutions for the CS50p problem sets.
-These problem sets cover basic programming concepts like functions, variables, conditionals, loops, exceptions, and more advanced topics like libraries, unit tests, file I/O, regular expressions, and object-oriented programming.
+This is my solutions for the problem sets.